The Ragdoll cat has a gentle disposition and the ability to relax its body like a child's Ragdoll, hence the name Ragdoll. This

 If you are not familiar with the Ragdoll and would like to talk with some current owners, I will be happy to furnish names,

 locations, e-mails and phone numbers of several of my customers.
-Many have been to my home to see how the kittens are raised
+Many people have been to my home to see how kittens are

-and many have bought the kitten sight unseen, allowing me to pick the kitten for their individual family situation.
-If I do not
+raised and many have bought the kitten sight unseen, allowing me to pick the kitten for their individual family situation.

 Rags2Riches Ragdoll Cattery is a member of the RFCI (Ragdoll Fanciers Club International).
 All kittens are registrable with

 TICA (The International Cat Association) and CFA (Cat Fanciers Association).
 Pet buyers will receive a registration with one